Table of Contents

 Kiwis for Kiwi is a fundraising and advocacy organization.

 They support conservation projects, including predator control and monitoring projects, raise awareness about conserving this most unique bird.
-The organization also work to help in Kiwi populations with breeding projects, research, adult kiwi conservation mahi, raise kiwi endowment fund, and educational programs.
+The organization also works to help Kiwi populations with breeding projects, research, adult kiwi conservation Mahi, raise kiwi endowment fund, and educational programs.

 Habitat protection is an important project run by the Department of Conservation and community groups supported by the Kiwis for Kiwi.
 They also support avoidance training to teach dogs not to kill wild kiwis.